Mystic-Forge/Bestitched-Docs/file-formats/selection-table.md

 Importantly, groups do not trigger chain reactions.
 If `coin` was grabbed then it would also grab `soul`, but soul's groups are not then grabbed too, so `bone` is not grabbed.

 ## Triggers
 A trigger is a one way group.
-It will cause anything in the specified group ids to be grabbed, but does not say anything about what group the item is in.
+It will cause everything in the specified group ids to be grabbed, but does not say anything about what group the item is in.

 ```
 [[bone]]